lewostrowski/sfw-homepage/README.md

 # sfw-homepage
 safe for work homepage
-current version: 1.11 -stable
+current version: 1.12 -non-stable

-## Known issue
+## Known issue in stable version
 * after re-open browser from saved tab JSON dont refresh automaticly
 * lack of onscreen information about JSON (date + clock) and number of total dowload in day